-Conceiving with fibroids is risky because the uterus will already have to expand to make room for the baby.
-Your excessively enlarged uterus may cause problems during pregnancy, which can include:
+Getting pregnant with fibroids is risky because the uterus will already have to expand to make room for the baby.
+Your excessively enlarged uterus may cause problems during pregnancy, including:

 Pain is one of the most common symptoms of fibroids, particularly when they’re big.
 In some cases, fibroids twist, causing discomfort and cramping.
 In other cases, they outgrow their blood supply, turn red and die.
 Known as “red degeneration,” this process can lead to severe stomach pain and sometimes even miscarriage.
 To relieve the pain, you can try taking acetaminophen (Tylenol) but refrain from taking ibuprofen (Motrin, Advil) during early pregnancy as well as during your third trimester since it could cause miscarriage.

 When pregnant, you have a greater risk of placental abruption if you have fibroids.
 Placental abruption is where your placenta tears away from your uterus wall before you deliver your baby.
 It’s extremely serious since you could experience heavy bleeding, which could put you in shock, and your baby won’t get sufficient oxygen.

 3. Placenta Previa

 Placenta previa is when your placenta attaches over your cervix in your lower part of your uterus instead of the upper part.
 In some cases, it could be near your cervix opening which you call a low-lying placenta.
 Placenta previa occurs in one of 200 deliveries.